-Contraction of the second seco Board Qualifications and Skills: High Level of Financial Experience: Substantial financial experience gained in roles as President, Chief Executive Officer and as former Chief Financial Officer and Chief Operating Officer of the Company, as Chief Financial Officer of Guidance Solutions, as an executive officer of Jefferies and Company, Inc. and as a partner at KPMG Peat Warwick.
+High Level of Financial Experience: Substantial financial experience gained in roles as President, Chief Executive Officer and as former Chief Financial Officer and Chief Operating Officer of the Company, as Chief Financial Officer of Guidance Solutions, as an executive officer of Jefferies & Company, Inc. and as a partner at KPMG Peat Marwick.

 Senior Leadership/Executive Officer Experience: In addition to serving as the Company's President and Chief Executive Officer, served as Chief Financial Officer of Guidance Solutions.

-Extensive Knowledge of the Company's Business and Industry: Over 15 years of service with the Company, including as President and Chief Executive Officer of the Company since July 2007 and Chief Operating Officer of the Company from October 2003 until June 2007.
-Gary D. BURNISON Director Since: 2007 President and Chief Executive Officer Age: 57 Other Directorships: N/A
+Extensive Knowledge of the Company's Business and Industry: Over 18 years of service with the Company, including as President and Chief Executive Officer of the Company since July 2007, Chief Financial Officer from March 2002 until June 2007, and Chief Operating Officer of the Company from October 2003 until June 2007.